-A: We will be have an informal conference orientation for new and return attendees.
-Join us Thursday, October 18 at 5 pm in the Palm Cafe.
+A: We will be have an informal conference ice-breaker for new attendees.
+Join us Thursday, June 12 at 5 pm at JWs in the hotel.
 This free gathering will be a great introduction to the conference and a great way to make new friends.

 Q: What is the Show & Tell Room” and where will it be?

 A: Show & Tell Room offers women who are contemplating mastectomy or reconstruction the opportunity to meet and learn in person from women who have had these procedures and some of the surgeons who do the procedures.
 Our Show & Tell Room is free to all attendees.
-The Show & Tell room is located in the conference center in Grand Cypress A-C and will be open Friday, October 19, 8:00 – 10:00 PM.
+The Show & Tell room is located in the conference center in Franklin Hall B and will be open Friday, June 13, 8:00 – 10:00 PM.

 Q: Is there a description of the conference sessions and a list of speakers?

-A: Visit our Conference Sessions page for a description of the individual sessions and the information covered. page to find descriptions of each session.
+A: Visit our Agenda page for a description of the individual sessions and the information covered. page to find descriptions of each session.
 Visit our Conference Speakers page for a list of the speakers and a link to their biography.
-Visit our Why Attend page for a list of sessions that may be of particular interest to you based on your unique circumstances.
+Visit our Choosing Sessions page for a list of sessions that may be of particular interest to you based on your unique circumstances.

 Q: There are so many great sessions, I cannot decide which one to choose.
 Can I change my mind later about which sessions I attend?